HistoryData

 Did You Know?

-• 01.A commemorative bust of Biwald, sculpted by Johann Martin Fischer in 1807, continues to be displayed in the main reading room of the University of Graz Library
+• 01.A bronze bust of Biwald, sculpted by Johann Martin Fischer in 1807, is permanently displayed in the main reading room of the University of Graz Library